divshot/superstatic-lander/source/index.html.markdown

 **error_page:** the path to the page that you want to render 404 errors if an unrecognized URL is supplied.
 For example, `error.html`.

-**cache_control:** by default, all pages served by superstatic have cache control headers set at 1 hour.
+**cache_control:** by default, all pages served by Superstatic have cache control headers set at 1 hour.
 To change them, you can supply an object containing file globs and ages (in seconds).
 You can also specify `false` to indicate that no caching should be performed, and a string to manually set the cache control header.
 An example: